Football Referee Positions (What Letters & Numbers Mean)

 Written By: Chris Haddad

-All players have numbers on their jerseys for referees to differentiate who committed a foul and who is legal to catch the football.
+All players have numbers on their jerseys for referees to differentiate who committed a penalty and who is legally allowed to catch the football.
 Referees, however, have numbers and letters on their uniforms for different reasons.

 Football referees have letters and numbers on their uniforms to identify which position they are in.
-Similar to players, football referees have positions they are responsible for.
+Similar to players, football referees have positions for which they are responsible.
 The referee with the white hat is the head referee and will signal any penalties.

 This article will show each of the football referee positions and what each letter/number means on the back of their uniform.